kundajelab/chipseq_pipeline/README.md

 Example: for desktop with 4 cores
 ```
-$ bds chipseq.bds -no_par -nth_bwa 4 -nth_spp 4 ...
+$ bds chipseq.bds -no_par -nth 4
 ```

-2) (FAST BUT UNSTABLE) Do not turn off paralleization but just increase the number of threads for BIG-MEMORY bottleneck jobs (bwa and spp) to your computer's maximum so that no BIG-MEMORY jobs will be parallelized.
+2) (FAST BUT UNSTABLE) Do not turn off paralleization but just increase the number of threads to your computer's maximum so that no BIG-MEMORY jobs will be parallelized.

 Example: for desktop with 4 cores
 ```
-$ bds chipseq.bds -nth_bwa 4 -nth_spp 4 ...
+$ bds chipseq.bds -nth 4
 ```

 An example of a failed job due to lack of memory (desktop with 4 cores and 12 GB of memory):